davidensinger/davidensinger.github.io/_posts/2013-11-03-building-a-better-sitemap-xml-with-jekyll.md

   </url>
   {% endfor %}
 </urlset>

 {% endraw %}
 {% endhighlight %}

+## Front Matter
+I can now add the following variables, all of which are optional, to the front matter of my posts and pages:

+{% highlight yaml %}
+sitemap:
+  lastmod: 2014-01-23
+  priority: 0.7
+  changefreq: monthly
+{% endhighlight %}

 As you can see, the changes I made are simple, but put together they make for a much more flexible implementation.